djthorpe/ytapi/README.md

 ```
   home% ytapi -credentials=.ytapi2 Install
-  home% ytapi -credentials=.ytapi2 SearchVideos
+  home% ytapi -credentials=.ytapi2 ListVideos
 ```

-The `Authenticate` command will refresh the OAuth or Service Account information.
+The `Authenticate` command will refresh the OAuth or Service Account tokens and allow you to set required scopes of operation.
 In order to authenticate against a YouTube channel, use the following form:

 ```
   home% ytapi Authenticate